piotrostr/pump-rs/README.md

 bunch of pump.fun related utilities, centered around sniping new launches

+i think this is a flex, check [final run](https://github.com/piotrostr/pump-rs/blob/master/runs/final.txt)

 ## Journey

+this was a rabbit hole

 went from listening on pump.fun stream from the frontend API (avg ~5-10 slots), to using pumpportal API for data (avg 1-5 slots) to using a custom on-chain